alireza-saberi/twitter/README.md

 - Assumptions: You have 'linux like terminal', `node` on your machine
 - Clone the repository on your computer
 - Run `npm install` to get all of dependencies on the working directory.
-- Type `npm install` to get started with `server.js` on the working directory.
+- Type `npm start` to get started with `server.js` on the working directory.
 - Go to your browser and type `localhost:3000` or `http://localhost:3000/`